 The main interface of Acrobat has clearly defined left, middle and right columns that help to make PDF processing quick and easy.

-In editing mode, you can quickly change text and images, and if it's a scanned document, OCD will automatically detect it and convert it to an editable document.
+In editing mode, you can quickly change text and images, and if it's a scanned document, OCR will automatically detect it and convert it to an editable document.
 You can also add watermarks, headers and footers and change the background of the document when editing.

 You're able to leave comments on text in Acrobat, but the property settings are well hidden and tricky to find (select the added comment>right click>property settings)